-I decided to become a Stephen Minister because I feel the program’s goal is to provide Christian care and support to a care receiver experiencing life difficulties.
-It is meaningful to me to be able to listen and help my care receivers experience the presence if God in their lives.
+I am drawn to Stephen Ministry’s goal is to provide Christian care and support to a care receiver experiencing life difficulties.
+It is meaningful to me to be able to listen and help my care receivers experience the presence of God in their lives.

 I became a Stephen minister because I was intrigued by the concept of being

-having a fresh set of ears and compassion…one who can just listen.
+Stephen Minister walks beside them by having a fresh set of ears and compassion.

 I was looking for a deeper, meaningful way to serve God and I found it by becoming a Stephen Minister.
-Being a Stephen Minister, I get to live out Galatians 6:2 ‘Carry each other’s burdens and in this way, you will fulfill the law of Christ.’
+I get to live out Galatians 6:2 “Carry each other’s burdens and in this way, you will fulfill the law of Christ.”